Federalist No. 70: Hamilton's argument for a unitary executive

 In other essays Hamilton discusses in more detail the three other ingredients of energy mentioned in Federalist No. 71: duration, an adequate provision for its support (salary) and competent powers.

 Energy

-Alexander Hamilton wrote Federalist No. 70 to defend the unitary structure of the executive from critics who compared it to a monarchy by arguing that unity was a necessary ingredient of energy.
+Alexander Hamilton wrote Federalist No. 70 to defend the unitary structure of the executive from critics by arguing that unity was a necessary ingredient of energy.
 Energy in the executive, he said, is "the leading character in the definition of good government" because it is "essential to the protection of the community against foreign attacks...to the steady administration of the laws; to the protection of property... to the security of liberty against the enterprises and assaults of ambition, of faction, and of anarchy".
 He argued that "decision, activity, secrecy, dispatch" are weakened or diminished when power is shared by multiple leaders.

 "Foreign attacks"

 The core argument of Federalist No. 70 was that a unitary executive was a necessary ingredient for a quick, decisive executive to conduct war.